spences10/blog.scottspence.me/_drafts/twitter-bot-bootstrap.md

 Cool, now we have a bot that we can test on our dev environment but we can't leave it there, we'll need to deploy it to Heroku.

-If you haven't done so already set up a [Heroku account](https://signup.heroku.com) then select **Create a new app** from the dropdown box top right of your dashboard, in the next screen name the app it if you want, then click **Create App**
+If you haven't done so already set up a [Heroku account](https://signup.heroku.com) then select **Create a new app** from the dropdown box top right of your dashboard, in the next screen name the app it if you want, then click **Create App**.

 ![](/img/twitter-bot-bootstrap/heroku-create-new-app.png)

-You'll be presented with your app dashboard and instructions for the deployment method
+You'll be presented with your app dashboard and instructions for the deployment method.

 ![](/img/twitter-bot-bootstrap/heroku-deploy.png)